sanket-max/sanket-max/README.md

 # 💫 About Me:
-assionate about Data Analytics and Machine Learning.
+Passionate about Data Analytics and Machine Learning.
 Skilled in SQL, Python, Excel, and Power BI, with experience in data cleaning, visualization, and predictive modeling.
 Always learning and building data-driven projects to solve real-world problems. 🚀📊

 ## 🌐 Socials: